Copleston High School: Gippeswyk Community Educational Trust

 Copleston High School is a part of the Gippeswyk Community Educational Trust - also known as GCET (A multi-academy trust.)
 The trust comprises Copleston High School, Britannia Primary School and Rosehill Primary School - all in the locality of East Ipswich.
 Previous Principal, Shaun Common, has now assumed the role of Chief Executive Officer of the trust.

 Enterprise

 In 2007 a scheme by students to run a "juice bar" selling smoothies in cooperation with a local firm earned one of the students the title of East of England Student of the Year and attracted interest from other schools in the county.
-The myjuice bar subsequently closed due to the closure of the company behind the idea.
+The juice bar subsequently closed due to the closure of the company behind the idea.
 A coffee bar stands in its place today.